 What is the typical distance between street light poles?

 The best distance is 29 meters.
 This is an exact measurement devised based on the height of the light pole and the area it will illuminate.
-Spacing it exactly makes the lighting more even on the street.
 The measurement is calculated as 2 to 3 times the height of the light pole, usually using 2.5 times as the marker.
+Exact spacing makes the lighting more even on the street.

 In most places, the spacing between lights is not exact.
 You might find some light poles spaced at 29 meters while others are 50 meters in distance.
 The spacing will also often depend on the street architecture.
 If there are no homes or businesses, there may be limited reasons to light the area.